Temp Agency Applications: What Passes Filters

 The Interview

 Temp agency interviews are short.
-They evaluate one thing: Will you show up?
+They evaluate one thing: will you show up?

 What recruiters want to hear: I can start immediately.
 I do not miss shifts.
 Nights and weekends are fine.
 I have done warehouse work before.
 I have steel-toe boots and reliable transportation.
 I am looking for consistent hours.

 What hurts placement: I am looking for the right fit.
 I need flexibility for personal appointments.
 This is temporary until I find something better.
 I can only work certain days.
-I need to check my schedule.

 Give direct answers.
 Do not elaborate.
 Do not negotiate at this stage.